zjunlp/EasyEdit/README.md

 - [r-ROME](https://github.com/scalable-model-editing/rebuilding-rome)
 - [dive-into-llms](https://github.com/Lordog/dive-into-llms)

 🙌 We would like to express our heartfelt gratitude for the contribution of [FastEdit](https://github.com/hiyouga/FastEdit), [ROME](https://github.com/kmeng01/rome), [GRACE](https://github.com/Thartvigsen/GRACE), [MELO](https://github.com/ECNU-ICALK/MELO), [PMET](https://github.com/xpq-tech/PMET) to our project, as we have utilized portions of their source code in our project.
 Many thanks to all the colleagues in the community for submitting issues and providing technical support.
+Appreciation is also extended to all PR contributors, and issue feedback providers during the EasyEdit version iterations, especially ancelia06 for correcting the grammar of README.